Kanban Workflow Explained

 Dependencies Must Be Satisfied

-Before moving a WP to doing:
+Before moving a WP to claimed or in_progress:

 - All dependencies must be in